 LRRK2 Cohort Consortium

-The MJFF-led LRRK2 Cohort Consortium brings research groups together -- sharing resources and troubleshooting common problems -- to speed efforts to move LRRK2 toward therapeutic relevance for patients.
+The MJFF-led LRRK2 Cohort Consortium brought research groups together to speed efforts to move LRRK2 toward therapeutic relevance for patients.

 Each cohort includes LRRK2-positive Parkinson's patients, unaffected LRRK2 mutation carriers, idiopathic PD patients and control subjects.
-The Consortium follows standardized data acquisition protocols, and clinical data and biological samples are stored in a comprehensive Parkinson's database and biorepository.
+The Consortium contributed a common core dataset, and clinical data and biological samples are stored in a comprehensive Parkinson's database and biorepository.

-MJFF makes data and biosamples (whole blood, serum, plasma, RNA, CSF and urine) available to the scientific community to conduct research on novel PD biomarkers.
-Biospecimens and data from the LRRK2 Cross-sectional Study are currently available to qualified members of the research community.
-Biospecimens and data from the LRRK2 Longitudinal Study will be available to the research community beginning August 2015.
-23andMe is currently analyzing its data and samples and will share resources in the near future.
+MJFF makes data and biosamples available to the scientific community to conduct research on novel PD biomarkers.
+Biospecimens and data from the LRRK2 Cohort Consoritum (LCC) are available to qualified members of the research community.

 LRRK2 Cohort Consortium Publications